The Hat: Menu

 The pastrami dip sandwich is the restaurant's signature item.
 It comes on a French roll with mustard and pickle.
 The restaurant also serves burgers, dogs, sandwiches, onion rings, fries and chili cheese fries.
 The Hat may have been one of the first places to feature the pastrami burger.
 The Hat offers no table service, so all of the items are wrapped to go, but paper plates are given to customers who wish to "dine in."

 Locations

-There are 11 locations around Los Angeles, Riverside, Orange, Ventura, and San Bernardino counties.
+There are 12 locations.
+With 11 locations around Los Angeles, Riverside, Orange, Ventura, and San Bernardino counties, and one location in Las Vegas, Nevada.